Managing Customers and Sales Created in Dynamics 365 for Sales

 In the assisted setup guide, you can choose to synchronize between the two services.
 But later, you can also set up synchronization of specific types of data.
 This is referred to as coupling, and this section provides recommendations for what you must take into consideration.

-For example, if you want to see Dynamics 365 for Sales accounts as customers in Financials, you must couple the two types of records.
-It is not very complicated - you open the Customer List window in Financials, and there is an action in the ribbon to couple this data with Dynamics 365 for Sales.
-Then you specify which Financials customers match which accounts in Dynamics 365 for Sales.
+For example, if you want to see Dynamics 365 for Sales accounts as customers in Dynamics 365, you must couple the two types of records.
+It is not very complicated - you open the Customer List window in Dynamics 365, and there is an action in the ribbon to couple this data with Dynamics 365 for Sales.
+Then you specify which Dynamics 365 customers match which accounts in Dynamics 365 for Sales.

 In certain areas, the functionality relies on you couple certain sets of data before other sets of data as shown in the following list: